top of page

 Mick Adams performing at Casino Arizona as Mick Jagger

-Mick Adams' incredible voice, range, and power speak for themselves.
+Mick Adams's incredible voice, range, and power speak for themselves.
 Born in Columbus, Ohio, Mick began singing at three years old.
-By the age of eight, he was the only child singing with the adult church choir.
+By age eight, he was the only child singing with the adult church choir.
 Mick's vocal coach was Ben Bollinger, whose other exceptional students included Karen and Richard Carpenter.

 Shane Hunter as Keith Richards